lambdaclass/ethereum_nix/README.md

 ```
 nix run github:lambdaclass/ethereum_nix
 ```
+> Ensure that Nix flakes are enabled before running this command.
+>
+> You can enable flakes by adding `experimental-features = nix-command flakes` in your `/etc/nix/nix.conf` configuration file.

+experimental-features = nix-command flakes

 ### Project Status 🚧
 This project is a work in progress.
 Some configurations are currently hardcoded or untidy, but we are actively improving flexibility.